spencech/ems-web-app-utils/README.md

 # EMS Utils
-Utility methods that are frequently used in Educational Media Solutions web applications.
+Utility methods that are frequently used in Educational Media Solutions web applications on Angular.io.

 ## Usage